For the latest guidance and travel updates, see our COVID-19 travel info page.

 What happens if my holiday is cancelled due to Brexit?

-Regular viewers of ITV's This Morning show may have recently seen travel expert Simon Calder speaking about the security of package holidays specifically, and that - by booking elements together rather than separately - if your holiday can't be provided you'll get your money back much more easily: "I would have no hesitation booking a package holiday," Calder said.
+Travel expert Simon Calder spoke on ITV's This Morning show about the security of package holidays specifically, and that - by booking elements together rather than separately - if your holiday can't be provided you'll get your money back much more easily: "I would have no hesitation booking a package holiday," Calder said.
 "The worst that will happen is you will get your money back."

 Health and travel insurance